Lisa and Lottie: Characters

 Other characters mentioned in the novel include Luise's and Lottie's classmates (e.g. Luise's friend Trude and the bully Anni Habersetzer) and teachers (e.g. Lottie's teacher Miss Linnekogel and Luise's headteacher Mr Killian).

 Differences between American and British English translations

 In 2014, the novel was retranslated into English by Anthea Bell and republished in the United Kingdom and Australia by Pushkin Press as The Parent Trap, after the successful Disney films, replacing the 1962 English translation by Cyrus Brooks which is still published in the United States and Canada.
 Bell's translation is more faithful to the German original in line with the publisher's aim of introducing children to stories from different languages and cultures.

 In Bell's translation, the twins are named as Luise Palfy and Lottie Körner, explaining the use of a different title, and are stated to be named after their mother Luiselotte.
-In the same translation, the location of the summer camp is named as Seebühl on Lake Bühl.
+In the same translation, the location of the summer camp is named as Seebühl on Lake Bühl, rather than "Bohrlaken" in the original English translation.